JozefJarosciak/XenMinerWrapper/README.md

 6. **Cross-Platform**: Written in Python, this tool is platform-independent and should be able to run on Windows (confirmed), Linux (Ubuntu confirmed) and macOS.
 7. **Block Counter Support**: Counts total of all minted blocks across all threads.

 ## Latest Updates
+* ✅Live difficulty updates

-✅Tracking total hash power across all threads
+* ✅Tracking Total Hashing power across all active threads

-✅Display of total block count
+* ✅Display of total blocks found (counter)

-✅Time of last block discovery
+* ✅Time of last block discovery

-✅Monitor elapsed time
+* ✅Monitor Elapsed Time
+* ✅Show current rate of mining (Est. Blocks/day)

 ## Getting Started